Torta Pasqualina (Italian Spinach Easter Pie)

 - Roll out the second sheet of puff pastry on a lightly floured surface into a 9-inch circle.
 Place the puff pastry over the spinach pie and pinch the edges of the puff pastry together to crimp and seal the pie.

-- Bake for 55-60 minutes; the top is golden brown and puffed.
+- Bake for 55-60 minutes until the top is golden brown and puffed.
 Let it cool for at least 30 minutes before removing it from the springform pan.
 Transfer to a serving platter or large cake plate for a festive effect.

 - Slice and serve warm.
 Buon appetito!